Apple has demonstrated again and again its ability to create and reinvent content marketplaces by designing irresistible devices and

 “Apple is making the problem fit the solution,” said Steve Hargadon, creator of Classroom 2.0, an online community for educators, and host of the “The Future of Education” interview series.
-“That’s not disruptive--it’s myopic.”
+“That’s not disruptive–it’s myopic.”

 engines.
 This feels like a jog sideways rather than a step forward.”
 Indeed, the apps, at least in this version, focus on simple, old-fashioned learning features like note-taking, flash cards, and multiple-choice quizzes, rather than the game mechanics and adaptive, mass-customized learning made familiar by organizations like Khan Academy and companies like Knewton.

 While the announcement and accompanying video focused on the design bells and whistles, what may be more interesting is the economics of the announcement.
-Apple is partnering with major textbook publishers like Pearson and McGraw Hill to make iPad textbooks available at a top price of $14.99--a major boon when college students spend $1,000 a year on texts.
+Apple is partnering with major textbook publishers like Pearson and McGraw Hill to make iPad textbooks available at a top price of $14.99–a major boon when college students spend $1,000 a year on texts.

 David Wiley, a professor at Brigham Young University and an originator of open licenses for educational content, is optimistic that Apple’s visibility will have ripple effects on the future economics of educational content.
 He told me, “Apple’s announcement validates the fact that extremely low-cost books

-The iBook Author app gives teachers and learners--and anyone, for that matter, poets, scientists, comic book artists--the power to create their own rich media content for free, but it remains to be seen whether creators will have the power to choose open licenses or distribute their content on devices other than Apple’s, which would allow for a truly disruptive peer-to-peer ecosystem of learning materials.
+The iBook Author app gives teachers and learners–and anyone, for that matter, poets, scientists, comic book artists–the power to create their own rich media content for free, but it remains to be seen whether creators will have the power to choose open licenses or distribute their content on devices other than Apple’s, which would allow for a truly disruptive peer-to-peer ecosystem of learning materials.
 What is certain is that the days of the four-pound printed textbook, one of the last redoubts of the dead-tree publishing industry, are numbered.